Biophilic Design: Science, Theory, Economics & Practice

 Biophilic Design: Science, Theory, Economics & Practice is an hour-long course that explains the human connection to nature within the built environment.
 Developed by Terrapin Bright Green, and delivered by Green Roofs for Healthy Cities, this course explores the scientific foundations of biophilic design theory and presents current research on the subject.
 Using case studies of best practice in planning and urban design, this course covers the main tenets of biophilia, as well as the 14 patterns of biophilic design as a tool.
 This course is intended to help design and planning professionals understand the impact of biophilic design on human health and productivity, as well demonstrate as how these elements can be incorporated into built environments.

-Biophilic Design, Science, Theory, Economics & Practice Includes:
+- Unlimited access to Biophilic Design: Science, Theory, Economics & Practice

 "Everything about this course was invigorating and hearkened me back to my college days and why I chose to be a Landscape Architect"